H. R. 3542

 It shall be the policy of the United States to—

-take effective action against those engaging in, supporting, facilitating, or enabling the use of human shields.
+take effective action against those knowingly engaging in, supporting, facilitating, or enabling such undisputed violations of international law through the use of human shields.

 United Nations Security Council

-The President should direct the United States Permanent Representative to the United Nations to use the voice, vote, and influence of the United States at the United Nations Security Council to secure support for a resolution that would impose multilateral sanctions against Hamas for the use of human shields.
+The President should direct the United States Permanent Representative to the United Nations to use the voice, vote, and influence of the United States at the United Nations Security Council to secure support for a resolution that would—

 Sanctions on foreign persons responsible for gross violations of internationally recognized human rights

-The President shall impose the sanctions described in subsection (b) with respect to the following:
+The President shall impose sanctions described in subsection (c) with respect to each person on the list required under subsection (b).

 is a member of Hamas or is acting on behalf of Hamas; and

-Each foreign person and each agency or instrumentality of a foreign state that the President determines has—
+Each foreign person, or each agency or instrumentality of a foreign state, that the President determines has knowingly, on or after the date of the enactment of this Act—

-attempted to so facilitate or so support such acts or persons.
+attempted to facilitate or support any such person.

 Blocking of property

 The President shall exercise all of the powers granted to the President under the International Emergency Economic Powers Act (50 U.S.C.
-1701 et seq.) to the extent necessary to block and prohibit all transactions in property and interests in property of the foreign person if such property and interests in property are in the United States, come within the United States, or are or come within the possession or control of a United States person.
+1701 et seq.) to the extent necessary to block and prohibit all transactions in property and interests in property of the foreign person or of such agency or instrumentality of a foreign state if such property or interests in property are in the United States, come within the United States, or are or come within the possession or control of a United States person.

 Aliens ineligible for visas, admission, or parole